Tankdoz/PUREstack/README.md

 cd ~/dockerprojects/stacks/pure
 cat > .env <<EOF
 WEBPASSWORD=changeme     # choose your own
 HOSTNAME=PUREstack-010   # this name will be used by promtail to label the data from this stack, reuse it in your prometheus configuration
-LOKIIP=192.168.1.22      # IP adress of your LOKI server EOF
+HOSTIP=192.168.1.10      # IP adress of the PURE host, this will be used to connect pihole to unbound LOKIIP=192.168.1.22      # IP adress of your LOKI server EOF
 ```